Forceu/barcodebuddy-documentation/docs/_build/html/_static/advanced.rst

 Unless disabled, all API calls will need an API key as authentication.
 A key can be generated in the web UI in the menu "API".
 The API key needs to be passed in the body or can be added as a GET variable.
 Example getting info with curl:
 ::

- curl -X GET -H "BBUDDY_API_KEY: myApiKey" "https://your.bbuddy.url/api/system/info"
+ curl -X GET -H "BBUDDY-API-KEY: myApiKey" "https://your.bbuddy.url/api/system/info"

 Manually getting the info by adding the GET variable:
 ::